faycelmrabet/CuriousFroggy/README.md

-# CuriousFroggy is a video game made with C and Allegro library
+# Curious Froggy is a video game made with C and Allegro library